When I'm about to meet my Maker,

 THE BRIGHT SIDE OF DEATH

-During the week of my "heart ache," I tried to come to terms with Death:
+During my "heart ache," I tried to come to terms with Death:

 "We" are a Divine Spark housed in the body of an ape.
 That ape has a certain lifespan.
 When it ends, "we" disappear.
 But who's to say that's a bad thing?

 We measure everything in terms of the material dimension.
-But the material dimension is holding us back.
-The ape obsession with money, sex and creature comforts enchains the soul.
-Death perhaps is liberation.
-Perhaps the real party is happening elsewhere and our "life" is a preparation for the real thing.
+But the material dimension holds us back.
+The ape's obsession with money, sex, power and creature comforts enchains the soul.

 If we went to a popular restaurant, we wouldn't dream of keeping our table forever.
 We would enjoy our dinner and leave.
-This way someone else can do the same thing.
+This way someone else can also enjoy a meal.

 Imagine if no one aged and died!
 We'd be rubbing shoulders with Genghis Khan, Alexander the Great, Robespierre, Hitler and Hugh Hefner forever!
 We'd have to listen to Sonny and Cher, and Madonna forever.
 Nixon and LBJ would keep running for President.